-2.1 The Study Problem
+1.1 The Study Problem

-Given the role played by Qatar as an emerging and growing regional power in the Middle East region, in moving the regional political situation to serve its national and strategic interests, the research problem concerns with the limits of the role could be played by Qatar in its regional boundaries and its impact on the regional system to which belongs.
-Accordingly, the study tries to answer to the main question: what is the nature of determinates of the regional role of Qatar.
-Then, there are the following subsidiary questions of the main question, which are: What are the internal determinants of the State of Qatar, whether there isany correlation between the Qatari determinants and the regional system surrounding it.
-And Which are the competitive forces of Qatar in its regional surrounding.
+Given the role played by Qatar as an emerging and growing regional power in the Middle East region, in moving the regional political situation to serve its national and strategic interests.
+The problem of the study concern the worries towards Qatar's growing role in the region and its role in a New Middle East project with a role that is not commensurate with Qatar's Size, military fragility, population status and regional and international politics; specially, with an presence of another big partners such Egypt and Saudi Arabia, which have its status and control in the region, and consider the Qatari regional role is detrimental to the interests and role of those States.
+Therefore, the research problem concerns with the limits of the role could be played by Qatar in its regional boundaries and its impact on the regional system to which belongs.
+Accordingly, the study tries to answer to the main question: what is the internal and external determinates that support the regional role of Qatar?
+Then, there are the following subsidiary questions of the main question, which are: